Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Simulation results

-First, the performance of the proposed algorithm is verified by comparing with the benchmarks under the same access protocol, i,e., the SA.
+First, we verify the performance of the proposed algorithm by comparing it to benchmarks for evaluating the effectiveness of joint optimization.

 Fig. \ref{fig3} presents the average throughput versus the maximum transmit power of the AD ($P_{\max}$).
-As shown in the figure, the average throughput of all algorithms increases as $P_{\max}$ increases..
+As depicted in Fig. \ref{fig3}, the average throughput of all algorithms increases with the rise of $P_{\max}$.
 This can be attributed to the monotonic increase of the average throughput of the BD (i.e., $R_n^{\text{BD}}$ in (\ref{s2})) with respect to the transmit power.
 Moreover, the proposed algorithm exhibits a higher average throughput than the other algorithms This is because the algorithms with FRC and ECAP cannot be adjusted dynamically, which results in slight mismatches in resource allocation and is more apparent when $P_{\max}$ is higher.
-Furthermore, the algorithm with RTAS has inherent uncertainty and may not consistently ensure high-quality transmission.}
+Furthermore, due to its randomized approach, the algorithm with RTAS introduces inherent uncertainty, which may occasionally lead to sub-optimal transmission quality.

-{Fig. \ref{fig4} reveals the average throughput versus the number of receive antennas of the AP ($K$).
-It is observed that the average throughput of all algorithms increases as $K$ increases.
-This can be explained by the fact that the increasing $K$ makes the beamforming gains increase and thus the SNR of the BD increase.
-Additionally, the algorithm with ECAP exhibits the lowest average throughput.
-This is because the algorithm with ECAP places too much emphasis on access fairness (i.e., $q_n$) and ignores channel differences between BDs, especially, more receive antennas are involved, which enlarge the performance gap with the proposed algorithm.
-In contrast to the algorithm with FRC, the proposed algorithm can adjust the resource control of each BD to avoid the over-harvesting energy, thereby improving the backscattered signal power.}
+Fig. \ref{fig4} reveals the average throughput versus the number of receive antennas of the AP ($K$).
+It is observed that the average throughput of all algorithms rises with increasing $K$.
+This is due to the enhanced beamforming gains with a higher $K$, leading to an increased SNR for the BD.
+The algorithm with ECAP, however, yields the lowest average throughput.
+Its emphasis on access fairness (i.e., $q_n$) overlooks the channel differences between BDs.
+With more receive antennas in play, this oversight becomes even more pronounced, widening the performance gap compared to our proposed algorithm.
+In contrast to the algorithm with FRC, the proposed method dynamically adjusts BD resource control, preventing energy over-harvesting and thereby boosting the backscattered signal power.

-{Fig. \ref{fig5} presents the average throughput versus the number of BDs ($N$).
-As can be seen from the figure, the average throughput of all algorithms decreases gradually with increasing $N$.
-This can be attributed to the decrease in the CAP of each BD ($q_n$) as $N$ increases, leading to a lower successful CAP (i.e., $\text{Pr}(n)$) and a reduced effective average throughput.
-Besides, as $N$ gets larger, the gap between different algorithms gradually shrinks.
-This gives us enlightenment, that is, when the number of BDs involved is large, the proposed algorithm can be approximated by these benchmark algorithms, which can reduce the computational complexity used to optimize CAP, RC, and/or TAS.